-The tangy lime tahini dressing paired with the sweet and salty fries sends the flavor of this dish over the top.
+The tangy lime tahini dressing makes a perfect dip for sweet potato fries and sends the flavor of this dish over the top.
 However if you don’t have time, a good old mix of ketchup and mayo makes a great and fast alternative.

 Why you Should Make These Tahini Sweet Potato Fries